Frognar/Expense-Explorer/README.md

 ## Getting Started

 The project is currently under development.
 Stay tuned for future updates on setup and usage instructions.
+API is already implemented and can be used, [documentation](#API) is available below.

 1. **Clone the Repository:** Begin by cloning the Expense Explorer repository to your local machine:
     ```bash